-The numbers don't seem to lie: according to the USA Today article, The unemployment rate for female veterans of the Iraq and Afghanistan wars was 13.5 percent in January, over 5 percent higher than the average for non-veteran adult women.
-Unemployment among those same female veterans was also more than 3 percentage points higher in December 2010 than in December the previous year, despite the dropping of national unemployment rates in the same time span.
+The numbers don't seem to lie.
+According to the USA Today article, the unemployment rate for female veterans of the Iraq and Afghanistan wars was 13.5% in January, more than 5% higher than the average for non-veteran adult women.
+Unemployment among those same female veterans was also more than 3 percentage points higher in December 2010 than in December the previous year, despite the dropping of national unemployment rates in the same span.

-The survey also found that even seven years after leaving the military, almost half of women veterans still haven't adjusted to the work world.
+The survey also found that even seven years after leaving the military, almost half of female veterans still haven't adjusted to the work world.
 Maybe most alarming is government data that indicates that female veterans are twice as likely to become homeless as women who never served in the military.

-3. Lack of support: According to USA Today, "Researchers and advocacy groups point toward a Veterans Affairs system that doesn't adequately meet women's health care, child care and psychological needs; a tendency among women to serve as a primary caregiver for children; and a civilian sector that may not fully understand the role of women in the military."
+According to USA Today, "Researchers and advocacy groups point toward a Veterans Affairs system that doesn't adequately meet women's health care, child care and psychological needs; a tendency among women to serve as a primary caregiver for children; and a civilian sector that may not fully understand the role of women in the military."

 Solution: Reach out to other veterans and other job hunting resources that can offer tips and support.
 Take advantage of any networking and support groups you can find, from expanding your veteran career network to attending career fairs.